hdumcke/minipupper_kinematics/README.md

 - Clone this repository
 - Create a Python virtual environment
+- cd into the repository
+- run "./install.sh"

+### Use the development environment

-- cd into the jupyternb directory within this repository
+- cd into the repository
-- pip install -r requirements.txt
-- start Jupyter lab with "jupyter lab ."
+- start Jupyter lab with "jupyter lab jupyternb"

 ### A note on Jupyter notebooks and Git